-They say that the southern archipelago is a miniature version of the entire Bohuslän coastline between Gothenburg and the Norwegian border, so if somebody is looking for a picturesque Scandinavian landscapes and typical Nordic architecture, all of this can be found in Södra Skärgården.
+They say that the southern archipelago is a miniature version of the entire Bohuslän coastline between Gothenburg and the Norwegian border, so if somebody is looking for picturesque Scandinavian landscapes and typical Nordic architecture, all of this can be found in Södra Skärgården.
 So why the islands are not crowded with tourists yet?

 The main reason is that Gothenburg is quite underrated place in Sweden.
 The truth is that most of the tourists visiting this country choose Stockholm as a city break destination and Gothenburg with its archipelago is just too far away for a day trip.

 Another thing is that previously the islands were closed off to all non-Swedes because during the Second World War artillery positions and coastal defenses were constructed there.
-This restriction remaining in force until as late as 1997 and only since then it’s possible for foreign tourists to visit the archipelago too.
+This restriction remaining in force until as late as 1997 and only since then, it’s possible for foreign tourists to visit the archipelago too.

 The nice thing is that you can explore the whole southern archipelago on your tram ticket which makes it an affordable day trip even for budget travelers.
 So if you, for example, purchased the 1-day ticket on Gothenburg public transport you can catch the tram 11 to Saltholmen ferry terminal and travel between islands as much as you want.
 The same is with the Göteborg City Card.
 Great, isn’t it?
 Tip: Between June 19th – August 20th instead of going by tram to Saltholmen you can take a ferry from Stepiren terminal in the city center.

 In Poland where I come from we haven’t got too many islands not even mention about the whole archipelago so I felt happy like a child that I could travel the whole day from one island to another.
 Besides the village of Styrsö Tången, I really enjoyed the walk around Galterö, a deserted island near Brännö with beautiful sandy beaches, green pastures and rich bird life along the rocks.